swax/NAISYS/apps/naisys/README.md

 # defaults to the shellModel if omitted
 compactModel: claude3opus

-# The model to use for llmynx, pre-processing websites to fit into a smaller context (use a cheaper model)
+# The model to use for ns-lynx, pre-processing websites to fit into a smaller context (use a cheaper model)
 # defaults to the shellModel if omitted
 webModel: claude3haiku

-# The model used by the 'genimg' command.
-If not defined then the genimg command is not available to the LLM
+# The model used by the 'ns-genimg' command.
+If not defined then the ns-genimg command is not available to the LLM
 # Valid values: dalle2-256, dalle2-512, dalle2-1024, dalle3-1024, dalle3-1024-HD
 imageModel: dalle3-1024